citrus/magick_title/README.md

 Want beautiful copyright-protected browser-compatible custom-smoothed & kerned fonts?
 MagickTitle delivers just that by using [imagemagick](http://www.imagemagick.org/script/index.php) to generate titles based on the options you provide.

-Want your titles to be automagically created for your Rails apps' models, check out [has_magick_title](https://github.com/citrus/has_magick_title).
+Want your titles to be automagically created for your Rails apps' models?
+Check out [has_magick_title](https://github.com/citrus/has_magick_title).

 Requirements